Profile:

 Engineer in the Province

 of Ontario.
-More recently, he has also been elected
+Since 2007, he has also been elected Fellow

-as well as Fellow of the Royal Society of Canada.
+of the Canadian Academy of Engineering, as well as Fellow of the Royal Society

 | Home | Top |